ibm-cloud-docs/monitoring/exporters/blackbox.md

 # Collecting availability metrics by using the Prometheus Blackbox exporter
 {: #blackbox}

 The Prometheus Blackbox exporter allows blackbox probing of endpoints over HTTP, HTTPS, DNS, TCP and ICMP.
 The monitoring agent can be used in conjunction with the Blackbox exporter to collect availability metrics.
-The availability metrics can then be alerted upon within Sysdig to alert users on the availability of the endpoints.
+The availability metrics can then be alerted upon within {{site.data.keyword.mon_full_notm}} to alert users on the availability of the endpoints.
 {:shortdesc}

 The following figure shows different configurations that you can configure when using the Blackbox exporter to monitor availability of remote hosts: